Training, education and awareness are crucial for people involved in caring for those with dementia.

 The SPECAL Photograph Album understanding of dementia is a central component of all our courses and provides a unique model that explains why and how lifelong well-being can be achieved.

-Our Family & Friends courses are designed for those who are personally concerned about a family member or friend with dementia.
+Our Family & Friends workshops are designed for those who are personally concerned about a family member or friend with dementia.

 We also offer training for health and social care professionals whose work brings them into contact with people with dementia.